lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - If you prefer hands-off autoscaling but still need protection from runaway queries, use Serverless with conservative max capacity and workgroup QMRs plus CloudWatch alarms.
 - Always implement QMRs that abort queries that exceed reasonable runtime or scanned bytes limits for that workload class, and log the aborts for post-mortem.

-If you want, I can:
-- Give a short list of example QMR rules (thresholds and actions) tailored to analytics vs ETL workloads.
-- Walk through exact console/CLI steps for either provisioned WLM or Serverless workgroup settings.

 ## How do you migrate from provisioned to Serverless and validate performance and cost?
 Start with an assessment, then run a staged migration + validation (functional, performance, cost) before cutover.
 Outline below is a practical sequence you can follow, with what to measure and how to validate.